jrblevin/markdown-mode/README.md

     beginning of the current or preceding defun, <kbd>C-M-e</kbd> will move to the end of the current or following defun, and <kbd>C-M-h</kbd> will put the region around the entire defun.

+  * Movement by Plain Text Blocks: <kbd>C-M-{</kbd> and <kbd>C-M-}</kbd>

+    While the block and defun movement commands respect Markdown syntax, these commands simply move over whitespace-separated plain text blocks without regard for the context.
+You can use these commands to move over entire lists, whitespace separated segments of code, etc.  To move backward use <kbd>C-M-{</kbd>
+    (`markdown-beginning-of-text-block`) and to move forward use
+    <kbd>C-M-}</kbd> (`markdown-end-of-text-block`).

 As noted, many of the commands above behave differently depending on whether Transient Mark mode is enabled or not.
 When it makes